 To earn the Certificate in Civil Litigation, a student must earn 21 credits from the following courses designated as Required Courses, Electives and Skills Courses as well as fulfill the writing requirement and courtroom observations requirements.
 The course requirements are listed in the Civil Litigation Certificate Worksheet.
 Students must maintain an overall minimum GPA of 3.0 in courses in the certificate program to complete the certificate requirements.
 Additionally, students must earn at least a grade of C+ in any individual course that is counted toward the certificate.

 WRITING REQUIREMENT (2-3 CREDITS):

 In addition to the 21 credits required, students must also complete a substantial written work in the area of civil litigation.
 With topic approval from the certificate advisor (Dean Deborah Challener), this may be completed through the typical JD graduation writing requirement in connection with a seminar, independent writing requirement, or in satisfaction of the requirement for Law Review membership.
 The certificate writing requirement may also be completed through substantial participation in the brief writing associated with a national advocacy competition provided that (1) approval is obtained from the certificate advisor, and (2) such brief writing will not satisfy the JD graduation writing requirement.

 A student must observe at least 10 hours of courtroom proceedings involving civil litigation.

-Students must apply for admission to a Designated Faculty Advisor for the Civil Litigation Certificate Program.
+Students must apply for admission to a Designated Faculty Advisor for the Civil Litigation Certificate Program (Dean Deborah Challener).
 A student may apply for admission beginning with the registration period for the third semester of law school.
-However, no application may be made after the drop/add period in the students final semester.
+However, no application may be made after the drop/add period in the student's final semester.